Monthly Archives: November 2014

 Morning comes.
 I’m rested, a hot cuppa in my hand.
 I freeze…incapable of thinking words, sentences, paragraphs.
 Instead I think about reorganizing the back porch, how the kitchen shelf needs reinforcement, there’s the Christmas list, old photos to organize for further restoration, unswept front porch, grocery list, light bulbs to replace….

 So I’m pretty sure what proves I actually am a writer is that after those thoughts flit through my mind, even making it onto a list, I can actually sit down and write.
 Cheating a little here as this is my easy blog day and I’m putting off paying attention to that elusive book by writing a—well, yes, silly—morning blog post.
-Now to the computer to see how much of what I’ve written about my obsessive Norwegianness is actually useable for Part One of Up North.
+Now to the computer to see how much of what I’ve written about my obsessive Norwegianness is actually usable for Part One of Up North.

 Morning post, coffee, a lecture on Frost over.
 Putting a splash (big splash) of Bailey’s in this morning’s last cup of coffee.
 I mean it is a holiday, right?